confluentinc/ksql/docs/developer-guide/create-a-stream.md

   );
 ```

-This will create the pageviews topics for you with the supplied partition and replica count.
+This statement creates the `pageviews` topic for you with the supplied partition and replica count.
 The
 value of `viewTime` will be stored in the {{ site.ak }} topic message key.
 If you wish to store
 the column in the message value, simple remove `KEY` from the column definition.